-In a similar manner, NSCC has established credit standards for entities providing settling bank services, and investment and custody services.
-While settling banks are selected by, and act on behalf of, Members, entities providing such services are held to strict operational standards and are subject to fines and other disciplinary measures (in their capacity as Members or Settling Bank Only Members) should they fail to abide by such requirements.
+In a similar manner, NSCC has established credit standards for entities providing settling bank services to its Members, and investment and custody services.
+While settling banks are selected by, and act on behalf of, Members, entities providing such services are participants of NSCC and, as such, are held to strict operational standards and subject to fines and other disciplinary measures (in their capacity as Members or Settling Bank Only Members) should they fail to abide by such requirements.

 NSCC maintains a committed credit facility with a consortium of lenders to facilitate settlement in the event of a failure to settle.
-Liquidity risk mitigants are discussed in Principle 7 (Liquidity Risk).
+Liquidity risk mitigants are discussed in Principle 7 (Liquidity Riskrisk).